 The Pedal with Pete Foundation is a not-for-profit 501 c (3) organization established by Pete Zeidner in Kent, Ohio to raise funds for cerebral palsy research.

 Our mission is to raise funds for research to discover better prevention strategies and treatment protocols to improve the quality of life for people who live with cerebral palsy, their families and caregivers.

 Our vision is a world where preventable cases of cerebral palsy are prevented, where treatable cases of cerebral palsy are treated, where curable cases of cerebral palsy are cured, and where every individual impacted (child and adult) by cerebral palsy can reach their fullest potential in life.

 The Pedal with Pete Foundation was founded in Kent, Ohio by Pete Zeidner.
-Even with an extreme case of cerebral palsy, Pete rode a recumbent bicycle with joy and purpose.
+Even with an extreme case of cerebral palsy, Pete rode a recumbent bicycle with joy and purpose (click here to see a video of Pete riding his first recumbent bike).
 He started the Pedal with Pete Foundation in 1993 with the goal of raising one million dollars for cerebral palsy research.Timeline

 Pedal with Pete provides seed grants to researchers with novel ideas on how to prevent, diagnose, or treat cerebral palsy.